Components in Rust

 cargo component build

-wasmtime run --wasm component-model ./target/wasm32-wasi/debug/<name>.wasm
+wasmtime run ./target/wasm32-wasip1/debug/<name>.wasm

 WARNING: If your program prints to standard out or error, you may not see the printed output!
 Some versions of